 With the above information, the AIoT device ID is globally unique.

-Editor's note: Whether the temporary ID in the AIoT NAS layer is required for the privacy protection is FFS and is pending SA WG3 decision.

 8.2.2 Subscription Management

 The AIoT device may or may not have operator’s subscription data in the network.
 If the AIoT device doesn’t have the operator’s subscription data in the network, the corresponding related data (e.g. Device ID or credentials) is stored in the AAA server external to the network.